-I was thinking about happily-ever-after… The sermon series at our church has been themed on happily-ever-after.
+I was thinking about happily ever after… The sermon series at our church has been themed on happily ever after.
+I’m a Christian romance author, so you know this had me from the start.
 This week, in a dry tone, the pastor asked us to open to the last chapter, the last verse in the book of Cinderella… where we find that “they all lived happily ever after.”
 Then, he directed us to the last verse of the last chapter of Sleeping Beauty, where he assured us again that we’d find, “and they all lived happily ever after.”
 Following that we were to go to the last chapter of Snow…

 Thinking about….
 Identity.
 My kids’ youth group has been talking about this, and when the youth pastor and I were chatting, he was sharing about how profoundly important he felt like the discussion is.
 I completely agree.
 Knowing who you are… and who you are not willing to become… it’s like a runner putting in the miles of practice (a crazy number of miles, I might add) for one solid race.
 Without those strides; failure.
 I’m not talking about not winning, kind of failure.
 I’m talking not finishing.
 Or worse.
 Injury.
 Physical illness—sometimes creating an emergency situation.
 But having a solid grip on your identity… Wow.
 I mean, power, baby.…

 What will you do with what you believe?

 What will you do with what you believe . . .
 This is the question God has me wrestling with right now.
 I’m not sure of the answer.
 It seems like it should be easy to nail down… but it’s not.
 Perhaps that’s because I live a pretty cozy-comfy life.
 Or maybe I want a better definition of the question.
 “What do you mean, what will I do?
 Do I need to do something different?”
 Hmm… what do you think?
 We’re discussing this in our home.
 What does Kingdom work look like?
 How can I better be the loving hands and heart of Christ to my community?
 Like I said,…